yurishkuro/opentracing-tutorial/csharp/src/lesson03/README.md

 #### Adjust the `FormatController` class

 Previously we added the `StartServerSpan` helper which needed to extract the rootSpan from the headers.
-Since this is always the case when using ASP.NET Core, this has not to be done manually and is done by the middleware.
+Since this is always the case when using ASP.NET Core, this has not to be done manually as it is done by the middleware.
-We can just use the span builder with the active span as we done it on the client side.
+We can just use the span builder with the active span as we did on the client side.

 ```csharp
 // GET: api/format/helloString